mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 "Lou," says Ellen Dietrich.
 "Please come to my location."

 "I'll be there in five minutes," responds Lou.
-The voice sounds like an adult woman, but it actually belongs to one of the three hull crawlers on-board the Aeneas spacecraft.
+The voice sounds like an adult woman, but it actually belongs to one of the three hull crawlers on-board the Rome IV spacecraft.
 They move around the outside, anchoring themselves to regularly spaced grab points.
 Crawlers are expensive mechanical crabs with manipulators in place of pincers.
 The alternative to repairs with a crawler is a human suiting up for a spacewalk, a complex activity requiring days of preparation and subsequent recovery.

 Huey, the second of three crawlers, has an adult man's voice, Dewey has a young boy's voice.
 This isn't intended to make them human.
-Rather, it provides the astronauts aboard Aeneas quick confirmation of which crawler they are working with.
+Rather, it provides the astronauts aboard Rome IV quick confirmation of which crawler they are working with.
 The crawlers do have a bit of artificial intelligence, but only enough to be able to plot the shortest route between two points, find the best grab point, recognize components, and perform simple actions.

 This hasn't stopped other (bored) members of the crew from using the crawlers to put on performances.
 The recording of Dewey and Huey performing "Who's On First" has gone viral.

-Ellen braces herself in the aft turret overlooking the stern end of Aeneas.
+Ellen braces herself in the aft turret overlooking the stern end of Rome IV.
 A forward window provides a view of Venus, their destination.
 To her right is the recalcitrant MDM.
 The small room she stands in is filled with camera controls and monitors; it's the most scenic room on the ship and a popular place to contemplate the universe.

 "I have arrived," says Lou.